CarmenDAndrea/mmWave_Channel_Model/README.md

 This code package is related to the following article:

-S.Buzzi, C.D'Andrea,"[A Clustered Statistical MIMO Millimeter Wave Channel Model](http://arxiv.org/pdf/1604.00648.pdf)", submitted to IEEE Wireless Communications Letters
+S.Buzzi, C.D'Andrea,"[On Clustered Statistical MIMO Millimeter Wave Channel Simulation](http://arxiv.org/pdf/1604.00648.pdf)", submitted to IEEE Wireless Communications Letters

 ## Abstract of the Article